pixelflinger/lanczos-2d/README.md

-It's not actually possible to reconstruct our original "square" image using an _ideal reconstruction filter_ because that filter cannot be implemented (here we have truncated version of it), and our original image wasn't band-limited in the first place:
+It's not actually possible to reconstruct our original "square" image using an _ideal reconstruction filter_ because that filter cannot be implemented (here we have a truncated version of it), and our original image wasn't band-limited in the first place:

 ![reconstruction](art/reconstruction.svg)\